Skip to content

 Webhooks firing multiple times

-5. Your webhook receives another “task completed” event for the same task
+5. Your webhook receives another event - same task, different timestamp

 Process-level webhooks generating multiple events